La Rochelle: Foundation

-La Rochelle was founded during the 10th century and became an important harbour in the 12th century.
 The name was first recorded in 961 as Rupella, from a Latin diminutive meaning 'little rock'.
 It was later known as Rocella and Roscella before the name took on its current form.
 The establishment of La Rochelle as a harbour was a consequence of the victory of Duke Guillaume X of Aquitaine over Isambert de Châtelaillon in 1130, and the subsequent destruction of his harbour of Châtelaillon.
 In 1137, Guillaume X to all intents and purposes made La Rochelle a free port and gave it the right to identify as a commune.

 Fifty years later Eleanor of Aquitaine upheld the communal charter promulgated by her father.
 For the first time in France, a city mayor was appointed for La Rochelle, Guillaume de Montmirail.
 Guillaume was assisted in his responsibilities by 24 municipal magistrates, and 75 nobles who had jurisdiction over the inhabitants.
-Under the communal charter, the city obtained many privileges, such as the right to mint its own coins, and to operate some businesses free of royal taxes, factors which would favour the development of the entrepreneurial middle-class (bourgeoisie).

 Plantagenet rule (1154–1224)

 Eleanor married Henry Plantagenet in 1152, who became king of England as Henry II in 1154, thus putting La Rochelle under Plantagenet rule, until Louis VIII captured it in the 1224 siege of La Rochelle.
 During the Plantagenet control of the city in 1185, Henry II had the Vauclair castle built, remains of which are still visible in the Place de Verdun.

 The main activities of the city were in the areas of maritime commerce and trade, especially with England, the Netherlands and Spain.
 In 1196, wealthy bourgeois Alexandre Auffredi sent a fleet of seven ships to Africa seeking wealth.
 He went bankrupt awaiting the return of his ships; they returned seven years later bearing riches.